TravorLZH/travorlzh.github.io/_posts/2023-12-23-fredholm-integral-equation-spectrum.md

 layout: post
 title:  "On the spectrum of Fredholm integral equations"
 date:   2023-12-23
-des:    We give an elementary proof that the spectrum of Fredholm integral equations is discrete modulo the origin.
+des:    We give an elementary argument showing that the spectrum of Fredholm integral equations is discrete.
 tags:   real-analysis complex-analysis algebra
 ---